Jagdish Sheth School of Management: Campus

 JAGSOM's institutional campus has over 110,000 square feet of constructed space spread over 1.5 acres of land in Electronic City in Bangalore.
-JAGSOM's residential campus has co-ed student residences spread across a 2.20 acre campus which is located about 2 km from the institutional campus behind Electronics City.
+JAGSOM's residential campus has co-ed student residences spread across a 2.20-acre campus which is located about 2 km from the institutional campus behind Electronics City.
 The campus has air-conditioned auditorium and Knowledge Centers consisting of modern Library and Computer Centers.

 Library

 The 3,000 ft² library on campus holds 11080 relevant books, 381 bound volumes, 400 A/V resources, 118 journals (Print), 5000+ E-journals, 18000+ E-dissertation, 4500 E-annual reports, and 11 newspapers.
 The library subscribes to over 80 journals or periodicals, and has an extensive collection of reports and projects.
 Faculty and students can access the online journals – current as well as retrospective – through the electronic database.

 Use of Technology

 JAGSOM has been recognised for implementing technology in streamlining the institution's processes.
 It has also been awarded to use technology's efficiency in enhancing educational and extracurricular activities.
 JAGSOM has deployed multiple applications to cater for various activities across the campus.
 The institution has received a recognition in Microsoft's case study on technological implementation.

-JAGSOM has developed the Keep Learning Platform, an umbrella under which all the various platforms that the institution uses, been assimilated.
-The applications that the B-school now uses include CampusLabs ERP for administration requirements, D2L Brightspace for academic delivery, @Workplace for social, and Office 365 for collaboration.